EmmaSwan0729/Yelp-data-engineering/README.md

 ---

 ## Limitations & Future Work

+> Design prioritises reliability and observability over real-time latency — a deliberate trade-off for this batch-oriented use case.

 - No streaming or real-time ingestion; pipeline is batch-only
 - No CDC ingestion from operational databases; Bronze uses full load from static files